MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/crm-data-upload.md

 ## Prepare the CRM source data

-After you’ve identified what CRM data, you need to export it into the correct format to upload in Workplace Analytics.
-To help prepare the source data, you can download and use the template provided on the **Upload Start** page in Workplace Analytics, which includes instructions, the required and reserved attribute headings, and example data.
+After you’ve identified what CRM data you want to upload, you need to export it into the correct format required by Workplace Analytics.
+To help prepare the source data, download and use the template provided on the **Upload Start** page in Workplace Analytics, which includes instructions, the required and reserved attribute headings, and example data.
 You must save your CRM data files as **CSV UTF-8** files in Excel before you can upload them into Workplace Analytics.

    ![CRM data template](../images/wpa/setup/crm-tips.png)